xw-TAN/MyNoteProject/Edinburgh/ToeClearanceEstimation/README.md

 |Validation 95CI /mm|[-8.88, 9.93]|[-8.79, 4.90]|[-8.43, 13.30]|[-8.06, 6.29]|[-10.46, 8.39]|[-9.74, 12.32]|[-7.95, 5.84]|[-10.36, 8.56]|[-4.91, 9.83]|[-8.17, 12.13]|
 |Training Duration /min|263|277|174|222|220|264|410|286|203|333|

 The foot IMU angles used in the above LOSO test are incorrect due to the uses of absoluate index values in marker column data extraction and also frames that were inproperly defined.
 Frames involved are redefined as presented in file 'Frames' in this repo and angles are re-estimated (have been double checked).
-Below are the results of LOSO retest without any changes to the script except using the correct foot angles.
+Below are the results of LOSO retest without any changes to the script except using the correct foot angles (note the both LOSO tests used the non-boolean GRFs data, 0.02 scale_y, and bilstm, mentioned in the next item).
 All results are improved, and some changes are significant.

 |Validation Subject|S1|S2|S3|S4|S5|S6|S7|S8|S9|S10|
 |:---|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|